flyteorg/flyte/rsts/howto/enable_backend_plugin.rst

 How do I enable backend plugins?
 #################################

-.. tip:: Flyte Backend plugins are awesome, but are not required!
+.. tip:: Flyte Backend plugins are awesome, but are not required to extend Flyte!
 You can always write a `flytekit-only plugin`.
 Refer to :std:ref:`sphx_glr_auto_core_advanced_custom_task_plugin.py`.
 Also refer to :ref:`howto-create-plugins`.

 Flyte has a unique capability of adding backend plugins.
 Backend plugins enable Flyte platform to learn new capabilities.
 This has several advantages,